-Purpose: NPC Research, RTI International, and the Center for Court Innovation (CCI) are collaborating on NIJ’s evaluation of specialized reentry court models across eight sites funded by Second Chance Act funds through the Bureau of Justice Assistance.
-The importance of this evaluation stems from growing policymaker attention to the myriad problems associated with prisoner reentry, coupled with a dearth of “what works” knowledge generally and a paucity of rigorous research examining reentry courts in particular.
+Purpose: NPC Research, RTI International, and the Center for Court Innovation (CCI) collaborated on NIJ’s evaluation of specialized reentry court models across eight sites funded by Second Chance Act funds through the Bureau of Justice Assistance.
+The importance of this evaluation stemmed from growing policymaker attention to the myriad problems associated with prisoner reentry, coupled with a dearth of “what works” knowledge generally and a paucity of rigorous research examining reentry courts in particular.
 Little is known about the challenges associated with reentry court implementation, which are likely to be substantial given issues such as jurisdictional authority, courts’ limited ability to “reach in” to prisons or jails to access participants prior to release, and difficulties meeting the substantial needs of the target population.
 Even less is known about the effectiveness or cost-effectiveness of reentry courts.

 - Goal 1: Describe the SCA reentry courts through a comprehensive process evaluation